 What does the vaccine not protect against?

 The flu vaccine does not protect against other viruses, like the common cold.
 It also doesn’t protect against ALL influenza strains, though in general it does a pretty good job.
 Each year the strains that are most predominant in a community change, and the vaccine strains are selected based on which strains are most predicted to be prevalent that year.
 So the effectiveness varies year to year.
 Some years it’s great, other years it’s so-so.
 Even in off years it still provides reasonable protection, though.
 On average, you could estimate its effectiveness at around 70%.
-It's actually getting better as it now protects against 4 rather than just 3 strains.

 What is the chance the flu vaccine will help my child this year?